chipchilders/migrate2cs/README_VMWARE.md

 - The tool fully supports VMs with SCSI controllers.
 - The tool only partially supports VMs with IDE controllers.
 The VM will import correctly, but it will crash on boot due to a problem locating the root partition.
 - The tool supports VMs with both single and multiple disks.
+- The tool supports VMs with spaces in the name ONLY if they show up in the OVFtool vm inventory list
+	- eg: vi://USER:PASSWORD@VMWARE_HOST/DATACENTER/vm
+- If the VM does not show up in the OVFtool vm inventory list, then a different export method is used.
+This second attempt will only work if the VMs VMX Path does not have any spaces (other than the space between the datasource and the path).
+- If the VM does not show up in the OVFtool vm inventory list and the VMX Path has spaces, there is now way for the tool to export the VM.